 Our officers, employees and directors and the officers and employees of our affiliates are eligible to participate in our 2013 Equity Incentive Plan.
-In addition, individuals who provide services to us or an affiliate, including through their employment with our Manager, our operating partnership or Freedom Mortgage, are eligible to receive awards under our 2013 Equity Incentive Plan.
+In addition, individuals who provide services to us or an affiliate through our Manager are eligible to receive awards under our 2013 Equity Incentive Plan.

 Our 2013 Equity Incentive Plan provides for grants of up to an aggregate of 5.0% of the outstanding shares of our common stock (on a fully diluted basis) at the time of the award, subject to a maximum aggregate number of shares of our common stock that may be issued under our 2013 Equity Incentive Plan of 1,500,000 shares.
-As of the date of mailing of this proxy statement, 103,850 LTIP Units had been granted under the plan, 19,038 shares of our common stock had been granted under the plan and 1,377,112 shares of our common stock remained available for future grants under the plan.
+As of the date of mailing of this proxy statement, 1,335,218 shares of our common stock remained available for future grants under our 2013 Equity Incentive Plan.